Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 83](images/question83.jpg)

-- [ ] Restrict access to delete the key vault: a Personal Access Token (PAT).
-Restrict access to the secrets in Key Vault by using: a Personal Access Token (PAT).
+- [ ] Restrict access to delete the key vault: a personal access token (PAT).
+Restrict access to the secrets in Key Vault by using: a personal access token (PAT).
-- [ ] Restrict access to delete the key vault: a Personal Access Token (PAT).
+- [ ] Restrict access to delete the key vault: a personal access token (PAT).
 Restrict access to the secrets in Key Vault by using: RBAC.
 - [ ] Restrict access to delete the key vault: an Azure Key Vault access policy.
 Restrict access to the secrets in Key Vault by using: RBAC.
 - [x] Restrict access to delete the key vault: RBAC.
 Restrict access to the secrets in Key Vault by using: an Azure Key Vault access policy.